IvantheTricourne/IvantheTricourne.github.io/_posts/2019-04-03-the-welcome-party.md

 <!-- retrospective thoughts I'll write about the matter, but I'll leave those -->
 <!-- for the next few days as they continue to stew in my head. _*deep breath*_ -->

-I had some time today to come back to some thoughts I had regarding my recent trip to London.
-I actually started writing this post quite a while ago (after just being 2 days in the city).
-So, given that the trip was in total a little under 2 weeks long, I have quite a bit more to say, and a lot of the thoughts I initially had have evolved as well.
+To give a little bit of background, I've been working at my current company (Droit) for almost 2 years.
+This was job was also my first job, so part of my learning experience was learning what it meant to have a job in the software industry.
+Having now the experience in 2 different _job environments_
+(within the same company), I have a lot of thoughts (mostly questions) concerning the stark difference and similarities between the 2.

 A rough outline of high-level thoughts: